06-06-2024

 • Air cleaners can work supplementary to the above.
 They work like air purifiers, as the filter traps particles, and the fan moves newly cleaned air around the room

 When dust is created, it should be contained.
-Close doors and windows, even with dust control measures in place.
-This will ensure it doesn't spread.
+Close doors and windows, even with dust control measures in place, to ensure it doesn't spread.

-General PPE such as gloves and coveralls should also be worn, which can be disposed of or cleaned of any dust, minimising the dust travelling elsewhere on-site or into the home.
+General PPE, such as gloves and coveralls, should also be worn.
+These can be disposed of or cleaned of dust, minimising the dust travelling elsewhere on-site or into the home.

 Speedy in your pocket